Bunny83/Unity-Articles/IMGUI crash course.md

 # The Event class

 The event class holds information about the event that's currently processed in OnGUI.
 It's only static member [current][14].
-This holds an instance of the Event class and is only valid in OnGUI.
+This holds an instance of the Event class and is only valid in the `OnGUI/OnInspectorGUI` callbacks.

 The [type property][15] holds the current [EventType][16] that is processed.